 Stopping to survey a discarded tank, Keola laughed half-heartedly.
 "There used to be many tanks," he said, "but now this is the only one left in this area.
 I pay the villagers not to break it up for scrap."

 Throughout Xiengkhouang, detritus from the Secret War has been given a new lease of life.
-Bomb casings have been re-imagined as cattle troughs, barbecues, and struts for stilt houses, smaller scraps of metal shaped into cutlery.
+Bomb casings have been reimagined as cattle troughs, barbecues and struts for stilt houses, smaller scraps of metal shaped into cutlery.
 In a Hmong village, the wing of a plane has been reborn as a garden fence.

 "The great majority of Laotian people are well aware of the presence of UXO and the risks posed," she told me.
-"Yet the high level of poverty often leaves them without a choice and forces them to use their land, even if they know or suspect it to be contaminated, or to engage in other risky activities, such as scrap metal collection."
+"Yet, the high level of poverty often leaves them without a choice and forces them to use their land, even if they know or suspect it to be contaminated, or to engage in other risky activities, such as scrap metal collection."

 "I was collecting scrap metal in April 2010," 25-year-old Kek recounted through Sean Sutton, International Communications Manager at MAG.
 "I hit some metal in the ground when I was digging and it exploded.
 It was just before New Year and we really needed the money for the celebrations, as we are very poor.
 Next thing I remember after the explosion was waking up in hospital.
 I had lost both of my hands and had injuries all over me.
 One eye is nearly blind.
 I have been married since 2008 and things were good with us.
 But since the accident my wife has to do everything and it is very hard."

-Around Phonsavanh, bomb craters with a circumference of up to a hundred meters stretch for miles, often overlapping.
+Around Phonsavanh, bomb craters with a circumference of up to a hundred metres stretch for miles, often overlapping.
 Each containing 540 ball bearings capable of ripping through anyone within a mile radius, cluster "bombies" still lay in wait for victims.
 Into this environment, non-profit groups such as MAG have brought a renewed sense of hope.
-Training locals in the skills necessary to clear ordinance and enable farmers to resume cultivating their land without fear, the organization currently employs 427 Laotians who otherwise might well be unemployed.
+Training locals in the skills necessary to clear ordinance and enable farmers to resume cultivating their land without fear, the organisation currently employs 427 Laotians who otherwise might well be unemployed.
 Though it remains impossible to quantify exactly how much of the country is still contaminated, MAG alone has destroyed and removed over 185,000 UXO in Laos since 2004.

 "I don't know what my life would be without MAG," Deputy Mine Action Team Leader Nitta Duangdal explained.
 "It would be very difficult.
-The work we do is incredibly important—we help poor people, we save lives."
+The work we do is incredibly important – we help poor people, we save lives."